Forcing over choiceless models and generic absoluteness: Cardinal preserving forcings

 \section{Cardinal preserving forcings}

-In this section, we provide a toolbox for proving that a forcing is cardinal preserving.
+In this section, we provide a toolbox for proving that a forcing preserves cardinals.
 The main tool is a condition that strengthens the countable chain condition and implies that all cardinals and cofinalities are preserved.